wttech/aet/documentation/src/main/wiki/UpgradeNotes.md

 (see "Notes" section in [[Resolution Modifier|ResolutionModifier]] wiki).
 This issue doesn't occur when using AET 3.0 with Chrome browser - make sure to adjust the resolution `width` value when updating your suite from previous AET versions.

+Other changes:
+* Counting line and column number of an accessibility issue occurrence in [[Accessibility Collector|AccessibilityCollector]] has been improved.
+Columns are now indexed starting from 1.
+Bug with two identical issues on a single page yielding the same line and column number has been fixed.
 ##### Known issues

 * [#357](https://github.com/Cognifide/aet/issues/357) - see Known issues section in [[Resolution Modifier|ResolutionModifier]] wiki